Maki Zen'in: Casting

+Mikako Komatsu (left) and Allegra Clark (right) who voice Maki in Japanese and English, respectively.

 Mikako Komatsu voices Maki who noted the dynamic between her character, Panda and Toge Inumaki provided interesting comedy in both the television series and the movie prequel with Maki often being loud.
-Originally she was grown up and had an aggressive part, but was conscious that this work feels younger and more momentum in the reaction to what was said and what happened than in the TV series.
-Komatsu felt that the movie helped to explore her character's weakness, especially when she bonds with the shy Yuta Okkotsu as a result of their similarities as a result of his weak personality.
-Maki sees her strength in being able to express her feelings honestly in her weakness, and she feels frustrated in him, and she hits hard.
+Originally she was grown up and had an aggressive part, but was conscious that this work felt younger and had more momentum in the reaction to what was said and what happened than in the TV series.
+Komatsu felt that the movie helped to explore her character's weakness, especially when talking with the shyer Yuta Okkotsu about her past.
 Komatsu finds that Maki becomes more likable when interacting with Yuta despite her initial comments about how she perceives the young man.
-However, she considers this interaction to be to different from her role in the television series where her work with the protagonist Yuji Itadori who had little to no knowledge about spells.
+However, she considers this interaction to be to different from her role in the television series where her work with the protagonist Yuji Itadori, who had little to no knowledge about spells.
 Komatsu also liked working in the movie for her action scenes and her meeting with Megumi Ogata, Yuta's actor, due to her performance.

 Allegra Clark voices Maki in the English dub who sees her character's most notable traits are both "vulnerable" and "angry".
 However, Clark claims that thanks to the handling of these, Maki is enjoyable to play especially with her goals.
-She noticed about a major contrast between the television series and the movie in regards to how she tells Nobara and Yuta, respectively, what is her desire; In the television series she wants to become a stronger sorcerer while in the movie she instead more angry-driven towards her clan to the point of wanting to take them down.
-The rage that she felt in the film where she was younger, she is still finding acceptance, and but is not as mature as in the television series.
-Across the movie, she goes through a personal character arc where she grows more confidence.
+She noticed about a major contrast between the television series and the movie in regards to how she talks to Nobara and Yuta respectively on her desires; In the television series, she claims to simply want to grow stronger, while in the movie she openly angrier towards her clan, wishing to actively climb up the ranks and become the head one day, just to spite them, this serving as her motivation to become stronger.
+Across the film, she is shown to become slightly more assured in herself over time.
 Satisfied with her role in the movie, Clark made research into the manga and wanted to keep playing Maki due to her further screentime that the anime has yet to explore.